Skip to content

 A group captive is a member-owned reinsurance company that is fronted by a financially strong well-known insurance carrier.
 A member-owned group captive insurance company is formed by multiple companies, either in the same industry or from different industries, to insure the risk of their collective businesses across workers' compensation, general liability, and automobile insurance.

-A group captive is a long-term solution where premiums are not based on market swings, they are based on your own company's claims history that you can control and reduce.
+A group captive insurance program is a long-term solution where premiums are not based on market swings, they are based on your own company's claims history that you can control and reduce.
 If claims are low, then premiums will reflect this strong history.
-And since the members own the company, the unused premiums are distributed back to the members in the form of the dividends in addition to investment income that has accrued over time.
+And since the members own the company, the unused premiums are distributed back to the members in the form of dividends in addition to investment income that has accrued over time.

 • Lower insurance premiums